100+ Best Things to do in LA | The Ultimate Bucket List

-Founded in 1966, the Los Angeles Zoo and Botanical Gardens is 133-acre complex that features 1,400 animals and over 270 different species and over 800 different plant species in the gardens.
+Founded in 1966, the Los Angeles Zoo and Botanical Gardens is a 133-acre complex that features 1,400 animals that are from 270 different species and over 800 different plant species in the gardens.

 Besides the usual zoo attractions, at the LA Zoo you can experience behind-the-scenes tours with animals and the young ones can attend zoo camp.
 This is one of the best things to do in Los Angeles with kids because the zoo offers so many interactive experiences for children.

 For those 21 and up, check out Roaring Nights in the summer to party and dance the night away at the zoo.

 If you’re looking for a good place for a shopping spree, look no further than The Grove.